Skip to content

 2. Have a look at the childcare directory to see how many childminders are in your area or speak to your local family centre.

 3. CBIS offer free business support to help you explore how much you could earn as a childminder.
-Go to Assessing Earning Potential for a summary of how to assess your earning potential or take a look at our Childminder Business Mini Guide for information on how to get started.
 Contact them via email or call them on 07887 833218 for general business advice.

 As a childminder on the compulsory register, you are expected to work within the Early Years Foundation Stage Framework.
 You should familiarise yourself with this framework and carry out EYFS training, prior to registering with Ofsted.